 The addition of more online title loan companies offers customers more options that previously.
 This has both advantages and disadvantages.

 The main advantage is the addition of competition which should lead to lower interest rates.
-We use the word “should” here because that is unfortunately not always the case.
+We use the word “should” here because unfortunately that is not always the case.

 The main disadvantage is that it does add some complexity to the already stressful and confusing process of shopping for a car title loan.